-Malaysia operates one of the most modern navies in the region but it is in need of further modernisation and new assets namely maritime patrol planes & missile guided surface combatant warships.
-This Exocet missile firing exercise coordinated between 2 surface vessels, KD Lekiu and KD Lekir and the submarine, KD Tun Razak is very interesting considering that an enemy ship can be brought down with 3 missiles (MM40 & SM39) launched at the same time.
+Malaysia operates one of the most modern navies in the region but it is in need of further modernization and new assets namely maritime patrol planes & missile-guided surface combatant warships.
+This Exocet missile firing exercise coordinated between 2 surface vessels, KD Lekiu and KD Lekir, and the submarine, KD Tun Razak is very interesting considering that an enemy ship can be brought down with 3 missiles (MM40 & SM39) launched at the same time.

 This is why as mentioned before in a previous blog post, there are 2 main aspects that the Indians offer to the countries facing China’s military might, especially in the South China Sea.

-One is the opportunity to partner with the Indian defence companies for joint development and technology transfer:-
+One is the opportunity to partner with Indian defence companies for joint development and technology transfer:-

 Considering that India is always facing active military intrusion and attacks from Pakistan and China at all levels, it has developed a good and sustainable defence industry that has provides a good range of defence products from main battle tanks, helicopters, fighter jets, naval crafts, personal weapons, army vehicles, radar equipment and missiles including the famous BrahMos cruise missiles.